 Join us for our annual Luncheon in honor of George Washington’s Birthday.
-For over 125 years, the Western Reserve Society SAR has been holding this event in Cleveland which is open to the public.
+For over 125 years, the Western Reserve Society SAR has been holding this event which is open to the public.
 This year’s featured Speaker will be West Point historian Lt Col Sherman Fleek.

 Sherman Fleek retired from the U. S. Army in 2002, after a 25 year career, as a lieutenant colonel.
 He served as an aviator, Special Forces officer, and enlisted armor crewman, ending his career as Chief Historian of the National Guard Bureau.
 Lt.
 Col. Fleek joined the Army in 1973, serving in Mainz, Germany.
 Commissioned from the ROTC in 1982, he has also served in air cavalry, air assault, and fixed wing support units.
 He was commander of several units, served two joint tours, and served in combat arms units from platoon through division.